Douglas County Cemetery Preservation Commission

 Cemetery Preservation Commission Meetings

-The Douglas County Cemetery Preservation Commission meets monthly on the first Tuesday at 5:30 p.m. in the Commissioners' Conference Room, third floor, Douglas County Courthouse.
+The Douglas County Cemetery Preservation Commission meets monthly (except summer months) on the first Tuesday at 5:30 p.m. in the Commissioners' Conference Room, third floor, Douglas County Courthouse.
 The meetings are open to the Public.